Evolvus/precision/map-file-example.md

 | Spool | spool | Generate the CSV file |

 ## Creating the project
-In most of our exa
+In most of our examples we created the entire project from scratch.